-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 Limited cloud DVR, must pay extra for Enhanced DVR

 Aside from on-demand and original content, Hulu also offers a Live TV add-on that lets you stream over 60 channels without a cable or satellite subscription.
-It’ll cost $49 more a month (it’s $54.99 a month compared to Hulu Basic’s $5.99 a month) but that’s still cheaper than YouTube TV, which does not have any of those aforementioned Hulu originals.
-Pay about $5 more and you’ll also be able to watch on-demand shows without any ads, which can’t be said with YouTube TV.
+It’ll cost $65 a month, which is similar to YouTube TV but the latter does not have any of those aforementioned Hulu originals.
+Pay about $6 more and you’ll also be able to watch on-demand shows without any ads, which can’t be said with YouTube TV.

 Like YouTube TV, Hulu’s Live TV option also has a DVR, but it’s comparatively limited.
 The standard DVR doesn’t allow fast-forwarding or rewinding on recordings and is limited to 50 hours worth of storage.
 You’d have to pay an extra $10 a month for the Enhanced DVR option, which increases storage to 200 hours and unlocks the ability to rewind and fast-forward through commercials.